forcequitOS/FaceRead/README.md

-# Watch Face Inspector / FaceRead
+# Watch Face Toolkit / FaceRead
 ### A simple tool to gather data about Apple Watch Face (.watchface) files
 This tool is available for your usage at https://watchface.pages.dev